TABLE OF CONTENTS

 - You must meet general guidelines for qualifying for an SBA loan, such as being a for-profit, U.S.-based company that has exhausted other financing options.

 - The SBA requires a personal guarantee.
 If you can’t repay the amount you’ve borrowed, you could risk losing your business or personal properties.

-Which option is better for your business depends on your specific circumstances, so it’s important to evaluate the pros and cons based on your business requirements.
+Whether an SBA loan or a non-SBA loan is better for your business depends on your specific circumstances, so it’s important to evaluate the pros and cons based on your business requirements.

 SBA loans are designed for borrowers who have difficulty qualifying for conventional financing and have exhausted other options.
 These loans offer many small business owners the opportunity to get the funding they need to affordably grow their businesses, thanks to favorable rates and terms.

 Although the qualification process is more stringent, non-SBA loans offered through conventional lenders provide more flexibility and choices so you can use the funds as you see fit.
 The approval process often takes less time too.
 However, it’s not always easy to qualify.

 No matter which financing option you pursue, you’ll need to come prepared with some basic documentation for the application process, such as a business plan, available collateral and financial projections.
 Keep in mind, lenders will also review your credit history.
 As with any loan, make sure that your company is profitable so you can repay your debt within the terms of the loan.